myronmurray/PARE/README.md

 ## Updates

+- 25/09/2025: Updated Python compatiblity from 3.8 to 3.11
 - 13/10/2021: Demo and evaluation code is released.

 ## Getting Started

-PARE has been implemented and tested on Ubuntu 18.04 with python >= 3.7.
+PARE has been implemented and tested on Ubuntu 22.04 with python == 3.11.
 If you don't have a suitable device, try running our Colab demo.

 Clone the repo: